 This checklist covers the non-negotiables.
 From verifying official credentials to understanding exactly what you’re signing, these steps will help you confidently choose a mover you can rely on.
 A professional company expects you to ask these questions and will have the answers ready.
 If a mover seems hesitant or dismissive when you run through this list, consider it a major red flag.
 Your peace of mind is worth the effort, so let’s walk through exactly what you need to check.

-Verify Their DOT Number and Insurance
+Confirm Their DOT Number and Insurance

 Any legitimate company handling long-distance moves across state lines must be registered with the U.S. Department of Transportation (DOT).
 They are assigned a unique DOT number, which is like a license plate for the moving industry.
 Ask for this number and then verify it.
 You can easily check their registration and safety record on the Federal Motor Carrier Safety Administration website.
 This simple step confirms they are a real, authorized business.
 Also, ask for proof of insurance.
 You need to know what kind of liability coverage they offer in case your items are damaged during the move.